semgrep/semgrep-docs/docs/writing-rules/glossary.md

 <!-- Refers to state of a variable remaining constant throughout the program.
 Semgrep can analyze whether a variable carries a constant value at a given point.
 Both Semgrep OSS and Semgrep Pro Engine perform this analysis, with Semgrep Pro able to track the propagation across files. -->

 Constant propagation is a type of analysis where values known to be constant are substituted in later uses, such as detecting matches.
-Semgrep can perform constant propagation across files, unless you are running Semgrep OSS, which can only propagate within a function.
+Semgrep can perform constant propagation across files, unless you are running Semgrep OSS, which can only propagate within a file.

 Constant propagation is applied to all rules unless [it is disabled](/data-flow/constant-propagation/#disabling-constant-propagation).